01.

 Sets and equipment

-One of the key features of the app is the ability to create predefined user sets and reuse them in calculations.
-This saves time, as users don’t need to re-enter the same parameters repeatedly.
+One of the key features of the app is the ability to create user sets and reuse them in calculations.
+This saves time and adds a personal touch to the app.

-Users appreciate this feature so much that some even use the app to create a database of their own equipment.
+Users appreciate this feature so much that some even use the app only as a database of their equipment.

 04.